Contact

 Midfield Heights

-When buying a new construction condo, one question to always ask is how much the condo fee will be.
-Don't be surprised if the sales centre staff and developer give you a quick estimate and try to move on from the topic; stay focussed and ask a few more questions to make sure you are thoroughly satisfied with the cost per square foot.
+When buying a new-construction condo in Calgary, one question to always ask is how much the condo fee will be.
+Don't be surprised if the sales centre staff and developer give you a quick estimate and try to move on from the topic; stay focused and ask a few more questions to make sure you are thoroughly satisfied with the cost per square foot.

 Developer estimates for condo fees are just that - an estimate.
 Dig deeper to understand the components of their estimate and what they're using to base those projections on.
 For example, is the condo fee estimate: